 - Stay hydrated and bring a reusable water bottle.
 Many of the trails are in remote places, so there aren’t any convenience stores to purchase water.
 Continue to drink lots of water on the trail and use a reusable water bottle to lessen plastic waste.

-- Wear proper hiking boots.
+- Wear proper hiking boots or shoes.
 Some of the trails require hiking boots due to the changes in terrain.
 By having the proper footwear, you can walk for hours comfortably.
 It wouldn’t be fun to receive hot spots or blisters!
 We love these men hiking boots or women’s hiking boots.
 If you’re not into wearing heavy boots, these hiking minimalist shoes will be an excellent option for easier hiking routes.

 - Wear a hat and sunscreen.
 It can get brutally hot in the sun, so it’s necessary to wear a hat and sunscreen.